Syr0ws/MineLocatorBar/README.md

 # MineLocatorBar

-A lightweight Spigot library for displaying static waypoints in the Minecraft locator bar.
+A lightweight Spigot library for displaying waypoints in the Minecraft locator bar.

 ## Compatibility